scottgriv/PRG-Personal-Repository-Guidelines/README.md

 - Categorize repositories and projects for your **GitHub Portfolio** using a _project tier table_ for your repositories with GitHub Actions & GitHub Pages.
 - Follow the defined guidelines to guide your repository structure and `README` content.
-- Utilize the predefined `README` templates for [Read Me Driven Development](https://tom.preston-werner.com/2010/08/23/readme-driven-development.html) to get your projects up and running quickly and easily so you can focus on what matters most - your code!
+- Utilize the predefined `README` templates to get your projects up and running quickly and easily so you can focus on what matters most - your code!

 <div align="center">
   <a href="https://prgoptimized.com" target="_blank">